Cades Cove Scenic Loop, Tennessee

 Tubers along the Cades Cove Loop.
 Photo by Ann Johnson.

-The streams and mountain views are very popular areas for photographers and artists making lasting memories either in photographs or on canvases.
+The streams and mountain views are very popular among photographers and artists, making lasting memories in photographs or on canvases.
 A short hike along the creeks and streams will lead you to beautiful waterfalls.
-The falls and the tucked-away cabins makes for a perfect place to picnic or to make a once in a lifetime memory.
+The falls and the tucked-away cabins make for a perfect place to picnic or to make a once-in-a-lifetime memory.
 Many people use these places as backdrops for weddings or family photos.

 The rippling water dancing over the river rocks and the sweet scent of the abundant wildflowers make this a perfect place to enjoy the real sights and sounds of nature.

-One of the meadows holds beautiful horses that are available for rent for the many horseback riding paths.
+One of the meadows holds beautiful horses available for rent along the many horseback riding paths.
 You may see the horses lingering around in the pastures while driving by.
 Visit the Cades Cove Stables for more information on these rentals.

 Here are several of the more recognizable structures on the Loop: